mortaca/RGB-Pi/FAQ.md

 Netplay is an interface designed to easily configure online gaming.

 You have two operational modes, Server and Client.
 Choose Server if you want to serv other players or Client if you want to join to the online play provided by Server.

-|If you are going to play as Server, after selecting this option, other players must select Client option and select your Nick from the Server name list.
+If you are going to play as Server, after selecting this option, other players must select Client option and select your Nick from the Server name list.
 After that, Server must start the game in first place followed by the rest of Client players.

-|For privacy reassons, once Server option is selected, your friends have 30 seconds to connect with you by selecting the Client option.
+For privacy reasons, once Server option is selected, your friends have 30 seconds to connect with you by selecting the Client option.
 After that timeframe, you need to repeat the process.

-|Note: in order to make the netplay work, please check that you have the port 55439 open in your router.
+Note: in order to make the netplay work, please check that you have the port 55439 open in your router.

 19. Is it good playing with screen bezels enabled?

-It is recommended to disable such option since its continued use can burn-in the same on your TV / Arcade screen.
+It is recommended to disable such option since its continued use can burn-in the same on your TV/Arcade screen.

 20. How can I create a backup of my favorites?

 Both game list and favorites are stored in the SD card.

 If you need to reinstall the system and don't want to lose your data, you can make a backup in two different ways:
-|1) No Net (System doesn't boot up)
+ 1. No Net (System doesn't boot up)

 Even if the SD card is corrupted (if it's your case), probably you can mount it in any Linux distribution:
 - Access the drive labeled as rootfs
 - Navigate to /home/pi/RGB-Pi/data folder and make a copy of all games*.csv files

-|2) By Net (System boots)
+ 2. By Net (System boots)

 You can access by net to make your backup:
 - Connect via SFTP (check your IP from [Network] menu) with user: pi and password: rgbpi
 - Navigate to /home/pi/RGB-Pi/data folder and make a copy of all games*.csv files

-|Finally, you can now restore and replace all the files of your new system by the ones that you have just copied by following the same connection methods you followed for the backup.
+Finally, you can now restore and replace all the files of your new system by the ones that you have just copied by following the same connection methods you followed for the backup.

 21. How can I use my custom scrap images?

 You can copy your custom images to:
-- SFTP: /home/pi/RetroPie/images
+- SFTP: `/home/pi/RetroPie/images`
-- Windows SMB: \\rgbpi\images
+- Windows SMB: `\\rgbpi\images`

 Note: you must create an additional folder with the name of the system to be used.
-|The supported image format is .png with a resolution of 320x240.
+The supported image format is .png with a resolution of 320x240.

 The use of high resolution images can affect the system performance.
-|The name of the image files must follow this format: romfilename.png
+The name of the image files must follow this format: romfilename.png

 Example:

 ROM name: shinobi.sms
 PNG name: shinobi.png

-Finally you must activate [Settings > Brackgrounds > Custom] menu option.
+Finally you must activate `[Settings > Brackgrounds > Custom]` menu option.

 22. How can I save my Retroarch FBA remaps?